arielgee/Sage-Like/.misc/tasks.md

 * feedPreview: show relative time in text (3h 1d, 2w, 5m, 1y)
 * remove empty elements from the feed-item description tooltip => no need; there is no
 * feed-item description tooltip: remove the images? only text? => already DONE
+* pasted url from THIS file ito the tree view is 'invalid URL error' => for clipboard.readText(), it's not simple text (include formating). clipboard.read() not supported
 ---

 ## Now
-* pasted url from THIS file ito the tree view is 'invalid URL error '
+* add table of content in feed preview to jump to each feed-item
 ---